Here’s How Much You Can Make for Your Handyperson Services

 1. Work for Yourself

-The average handyman’s salary includes the wages of people who might work for the government, large construction companies, college campuses or apartment management companies.
+The average handyperson’s salary reported by the Bureau of Labor Statistics includes the wages of people who might work for the government, large construction companies, college campuses or apartment management companies.

-2. Charge a High Rate for Professional Service
+3. Charge the Right Rate for Professional Service

-You’re not just selling a handy services — you’re selling yourself.
+You’re not just selling handyperson services — you’re selling yourself.

 Clients are hiring you to work inside their homes for a few hours or a few days.
 They’ll want someone who’s professional, trustworthy, reliable and punctual — and they’ll likely be willing to pay more for services they know they can count on.